mtov/engsoftmoderna/en/chapter1.md

 * Modifying a system to comply with changes in legislation or other contextual changes.

-Refactorings are changes in the code that don't change its external behavior but improve its design and ease of maintenance.
+Refactorings are changes in a program that don't change its external behavior but improve its design and ease of maintenance.
 Refactoring operations include renaming a method or variable, breaking a large method into smaller ones, or moving a method to a more suitable class.

 \index{Software Maintenance!Evolutionary}
-Evolutionary Maintenance is performed to add new features to a system or to significantly improve existing ones.
+Finally, Evolutionary Maintenance is performed to add new features to a system or to significantly improve existing features.
 Its purpose is to preserve the system's value to the customers.
 Many banking systems developed in the 70s and 80s, for instance, have been continually updated and improved, ensuring their ongoing relevance and value.

 \index{Legacy Systems}
 **Legacy Systems** are older systems built on outdated languages, operating systems, and databases.
-Despite being obsolete in technological terms, these systems remain vital due to the critical operations they perform.
+Despite being obsolete in technological terms, most legacy systems remain vital due to the critical operations they perform.

 ```{=latex}
 \begin{esmbox}
 ```
-**For Further Exploration:**: Some alternative classifications for software maintenance types can be found in the literature.
+**For Further Exploration:**: Some alternative classifications for software maintenance can be found in the literature.
 One proposed by Lientz & Swanson in 1978 ([link](https://dl.acm.org/citation.cfm?id=601062)),
-organizes maintenance activities into four categories: corrective, perfective (adding new functionalities), adaptive (concerning changes in the software's operational environment), and preventive (changes aimed at enhancing a system's maintainability).
+organizes maintenance activities into four categories: corrective, perfective (adding new functionalities), adaptive (changes in the software's operational environment), and preventive (changes aimed at enhancing a system's maintainability).
 ```{=latex}
 \end{esmbox}
 ```